Downtown · Seattle

 Frequently Asked Questions

-Market Court has 66 residences.
+Market Court has 66 units across 7 stories in a mid-rise format.
 The building was completed in 1989.
-Contact Jeff Reynolds for current availability, unit configurations, and recent comparable sales.
+Contact Jeff Reynolds for current unit availability, recent comparable sales, and listing data at Market Court.

 More in Downtown